estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D21
+iOS and Swift.
+Note to self: Sometimes you just have to restart Xcode, rather than continuing to try and find the problem that you’re pretty sure you’ve already fixed.

 ### R1D20
 iOS and Swift.
 Don’t feel like I made much progress today.
 I guess some days are just harder than others.